jdlcdl/k210comb/docs/intro_to_krux_on_amigo.md

 It's the small USB-C port at the bottom-center, (not the one at the bottom-left side).

-Use `screen` to connect; don't forget that `<ctrl>-a, k` is how to kill screen once inside.
+Use `minicom` to connect (`screen` works as well but is problematic with large pastes).

 ```
-screen /dev/ttyUSB1 115200
+minicom -D /dev/ttyUSB1 -b 115200
 ```

 If lucky, we might see this: